Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 How Real Mystery Shopping Works

 Real mystery shopping follows a clear process.
-Knowing these steps helps you spot scams and answers the question “is mystery shopping legit” with full confidence.
+Knowing these steps helps you spot scams and shop with confidence.

 Once you’re picked, you get clear guidelines for your visit.
 They tell you what to watch for, what to buy, and what to note.
 You do the shop while acting like a normal buyer.